-6. Commissions, Claims, Other Receivables
+6. Commission, Claims, Other Receivables

 The Company records other receivables, which are comprised of former and current employee advances, at their estimated net realizable value.
 The Company charges interest rates ranging from 3.25% to 6.0% on outstanding notes receivable.
 An allowance for doubtful accounts is recorded based upon management's estimate of uncollectible accounts, determined by analysis of specific accounts.
 Delinquent receivables are charged against the allowance when they are determined to be uncollectible by management.
-The allowance for doubtful accounts was \$134,170 at December 31, 2018.
+The allowance for doubtful accounts was \$0 at December 31, 2020.

-7. Furniture, Equipment and Leasehold Improvements
+7. Furniture, Equipment, Leasehold Improvements, and Right of Use Asset

-Furniture, equipment and leasehold improvements consisted of the following at December 31, 2018:
+Furniture, equipment and leasehold improvements consisted of the following at December 31, 2020: